libreworks/caridea-filter/README.md

 $ composer require caridea/filter
 ```

-* The master branch (version 2.x) of this project requires PHP 7.0 and has no dependencies.
+* The master branch (version 2.x) of this project requires PHP 7.0 and the `mbstring` extension.

 ## Compliance